ThibeauK/forumistic-blog/posts/post3.md

 During the early development of this page multiple aliases were used: forum-wiki, thesis-forum, blog-wiki.
 Unclear of their respective meaning, I used them as an entry point into my research.
 The first step after the websites creation was to define it.
-The page https://www.teaching.unsw.edu.au/assessment-blog-wiki-or-forum-which-should-you-use <a href="https://www.teaching.unsw.edu.au/assessment-blog-wiki-or-forum-which-should-you-use" target=“_blank”>[2]</a> compares the forum, blog and wiki.
+The page https://www.teaching.unsw.edu.au/assessment-blog-wiki-or-forum-which-should-you-use compares the forum, blog and wiki.
 It’s clear that the term wiki does not fit the created framework.
 Classification becomes a comparison between blog and forum.